humberto-ortiz/pelican-test/content/pages/teaching/compilers2022.md

 ## Course Schedule

-Class will meet Tuesday and Thursday from 10:00 to 11:20 AM.
+Class will meet Tuesday and Thursday from 10:00 to 11:20 AM in NCL A-141.

 Due to the COVID-19 pandemic, we may have to move back to online classes on short notice.